BAsh2365/E2E_Databricks_Data_Project_With_Vaccination_Data/README.md

 ## What to improve for next time ##

-- Adjust AutoML Train/Test/Split to Prevent Overfitting
+- Adjust AutoML Train/Test/Split to Prevent Overfitting for some models.

-- Create my own ML model with MLFlow (XGBoost, Time Series, etc.)
+- Create my own ML model with MLFlow (XGBoost, Logistic Regression for checking/predicting daily vaccinations, etc.)

 - Pick a larger dataset for more data processing techniques with PySpark (Parquet Coalesce, Batching, etc.)